 Cardiologist Call Schedule

 At the request of the OPOs, each heart program submitted personal cell phone and other relevant contact information to be included in a call rotation of cardiologists whom the OPOs can reach out to, prior to organ placement, for real time consults in donor cases, particularly to help with requesting tests and/or procedures when working with donor hospital intensivists.
-Every month, the NYCTC Board of Directors approved the call schedule and distributes it to the NYS OPOs.
+Every month, the NYCTC distributes the call schedule to the NYS OPOs.